JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 functions.
 You need to be free to write whatever code you need --- including parallel code --- without worrying about how the libraries it calls are implemented.
+(*in the future we plan to extend this to C libraries such as BLAS, currently it only applies to Julia code)

 This is, in fact, the reason we are excited about this announcement: from this point on, multi-core parallelism is unleashed over the entire Julia package ecosystem.